Gorenstein-projective modules over short local algebras

-The short local algebras with $a = e -1$ (the second case mentioned above) are of special interest.
-Examples of such algebras have been studied by Gasharov-Peeva [GP, 1990], Avramov-Gasharov-Peeva [AGP, 1997], Veliche [V, 2002], Yoshino [Y, 2002], Jorgensen-\c Sega [JS, 2006], Christensen-Veliche [CV, 2007], Hughes-Jorgensen-\c Sega [HJS, 2009].
-A certain non-commutative short local algebra $A$ of Hilbert type $(3,2)$ has been studied in detail in [RZ1,RZ2] (the construction will be generalized in section 11 in order to obtain short local algebras of Hilbert type $(e,e-1)$ with $e\ge 3$ which have similar properties).
-For a further discussion of short local algebras of Hilbert type $(3,2)$, see the forthcoming paper [RZ4].
+It has turned out that several short local algebras with $a = e -1$ are of great interest, see Gasharov-Peeva [GP, 1990], Avramov-Gasharov-Peeva [AGP, 1997], Veliche [V, 2002], Yoshino [Y, 2002], Jorgensen-\c Sega [JS2, 2006], Christensen-Veliche [CV, 2007], Hughes-Jorgensen-\c Sega [HJS, 2009], all dealing with commutative rings.
+A non-commutative algebra $A$ of Hilbert type $(3,2)$ has been analyzed in [RZ1,RZ2]; the construction will be generalized in Section 11.

-As we have seen, the algebras $A$ with $a\notin\{1, e-1\}$ do not have long $\mho$-paths nor non-zero acyclic minimal complexes of projective modules.
-But we should stress that also algebras $A$ with $a\in\{1, e-1\}$ may have neither $\mho$-paths of length 2 nor non-zero acyclic minimal complexes of projective modules, see section 14.
+For $e\ge 3$, Section 11 exhibits a short local algebra $\Lambda$ with $a = e-1$ which has a non-projective Gorenstein-projective module $M$, a semi-Gorenstein-projective module $M'$ which is not torsionless, and an $\infty$-torsionfree module $M''$ with $\Ext^1(M'',A) \neq 0$.
+In particular, $\Lambda$ has complexes of type I and II.